brightdigit/Speculid/README.md

 ## Installation

-Once you have unzipped the downloaded file, go ahead and copy the application *Speculid.App* to the Application folder.
+Once you have unzipped the downloaded file, go ahead and **copy the application *Speculid.App* to the Applications folder**.

 ## Usage

 Speculid only supports being called through a command line terminal.

 ```bash
 $ /Applications/Speculid/Contents/MacOS/Speculid --process <file>